Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/watch-app.md

 # Watch Application

-You can create a watch application and manage its life cycle to [retrieve the current date and time](#current) and display it accurately on the screen.
+You can create a watch application and manage its life cycle to [retrieve the current date and time](#current), and display it accurately on the screen.

 The main features of the `Tizen.Applications.WatchApplication` class includes the following: